legion-labs/legion/doc/src/high-level-flows/README.md

 Other than savegames, these game sessions do not persist data.
 Any changes to the game environment, such as destruction effects for example, will not affect the offline data and remain circumscribed to the lifetime of the game session.

 👍/👎 When offline data is modified, either directly in the editor or when associated source data gets updated, this in turn will incrementally recompile the runtime data.
-Updated runtime data will be hot-reloaded in active game sessions.
+Updated runtime data will be hot-reloaded into active game sessions.

 ### Production analytics